-Each student must possess this equipment prior to enrolling in classes at Realtime Center For Learning.
+Each student must possess a laptop computer prior to enrolling in classes at Realtime Center For Learning.
 The student will be required to bring the computer to class each week.

 NOTE: Case CATalyst current version use our keyless security option called e-Key.
 If you are eligible for e-Key and haven’t converted yet, please contact Stenograph Technical Support at 800-323-4247 for more information.